HarlemSquirrel/HarlemSquirrel.github.io/_posts/2016-03-18-eWorm-jQuery-and-JSON.markdown

 </script>
 {% endhighlight %}

-I on the books index page, I also implemented a form that could be toggled viewable, and when submitted would automagically add the new book to the page!
+I on the books index page, I also implemented a form that could be toggled viewable, and when submitted would auto-magically add the new book to the page!
 This was fun and I could see this as a practical feature for some websites as it could reduce the time it takes to add content.

 This was challenging because Javascript and jQuery have their quirks that I find quite annoying coming from months of ruby.
-I found it difficult to store the results of ajax requests in a variable, so I just had to avoid it.
+I found it difficult to store the results of AJAX requests in a variable, so I just had to avoid it.
 Overall this project was a unique challenge and a great learning experience as I move forward in my Learn Verified adventure!

 [eworm]: https://github.com/HarlemSquirrel/eworm